a-bleep-bleep/MeowCPUEmulator/README.md

 ![Alt text](images/Main.PNG?raw=true "Logisim Design") (Not fully uploading the .circ file until complete) Still early in development clearly, due to lack of instruction variety.
+* Note: The cpu shown in the Logisim image is the latest version of the cpu circuit, the emulator has not yet been redeveloped to that version.

 ------------------------------------------------
 * Help
 ------------------------------------------------
-This is a CPU Emulation, from the current CPU I am designing on Logisim (A Circuit Simulation Program) named MeowCPU. yes i know meowcpu is a shit name im no good at naming stuff :c
+This is a CPU Emulation, from the current CPU I am designing on Logisim (A Circuit Simulation Program) named MeowCPU. yes i know MeowCPU is a shit name im no good at naming stuff :c

 ------------------------------------------------
 * How to use the Emulator
 ------------------------------------------------
-* Important Make Sure there are whitespaces seperating the INSTRUCTION, OPERAND and VALUE.
+* Important Make Sure there are white-space separating the INSTRUCTION, OPERAND and VALUE.

 eg. 0000 00000 00000000
         ^     ^
-       WHITESPACES
+       white-space

 Firstly how the CPU works, the CPU Currently has 5 Registers named A,B,C,D,E.
 A and B are the only registers currently being used to store user values.